oskros/Pummeler/README.md

 # Installation

-Unzip the FeralHelper folder into WoW directory Interface/Addons folder.
+Download the repository, unzip the FeralHelper folder into WoW directory Interface/Addons folder.
 Remove the -master from the folder name.

 # Usage
 You can use the following functions in macros and WeakAuras<br/><br/>